jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/20c_results_of_syntheses.md

 title: "20c.
 Results of syntheses – Heterogeneity"
 summary:
     title: 20c.
 Heterogeneity
+writing_guide:
+    text: |
+        Did you investigate causes of differences in the results between comparable studies?

+        For the study results being compared, present results regardless of the statistical significance, magnitude, or direction of effect modification.

+        When you report your analysis of the possible causes of differences in study results, explain how you’ve considered the limitations of the observational nature of your analysis

+        Did you conduct a subgroup analysis for heterogeneity?

+        Report for each analysis the exact P value for a test for interaction, as well as, within each subgroup, the summary estimates, their precision (e.g. standard error or 95% confidence/credible interval) and measures of heterogeneity.

+        Consider presenting the estimate for the difference between subgroups and its precision.

+        If meta-regression was conducted:

+        Report for each analysis the exact P value for the regression coefficient and its precision.

+        Consider presenting a meta-regression scatterplot with the study effect estimates plotted against the potential effect modifier.

+        If informal methods (i.e. those that do not involve a formal statistical test) were used to investigate heterogeneity, describe the results observed.
 ---

 Present results of all investigations of possible causes of heterogeneity among study results.